calperxd/TangnanoWithoutIDE/README.md

 # Verilog Project for Tang Nano 9K Board

-This repository houses a Verilog project tailored for the Tang Nano 9K FPGA board.
-The core of this project revolves around a set of scripts for automating the synthesis, placement, and routing of Verilog designs, as well as environment setup and FPGA programming.
+The repository contains a Verilog project specially designed for the Tang Nano 9K FPGA board.
+Its main objective is to provide automation for synthesizing, placing, and routing Verilog designs.
+This is achieved using a series of scripts that also facilitate the setup of the development environment and facilitate the FPGA programming process.
+The two primary scripts are build.sh, which oversees the entire synthesis to bitstream generation, and setenv.sh which handles the FPGA toolchain environment setup.
+An additional feature is the Docker integration, allowing the encapsulation of the development environment for easy replication and distribution.

 ## Repository Structure